island-is/island.is/apps/services/personal-representative/README.md

 They can use the connection information through two ways.

-[PublicAPI](https://www.notion.so/PublicAPI-f1e15901fa6940a4a51b4b9c0dd5cc5a) or by using [Digital Iceland’s](https://www.notion.so/Identity-Server-Integration-afde614a247e4b9da4731b2ace1115cd) new login option and setting it up for Personal Representative usage.
+⋅⋅\* Setting up X-Road and use the [PublicAPI](https://docs.devland.is/apps/services/personal-representative-public) ⋅⋅\* Use [Digital Iceland’s](https://www.notion.so/Identity-Server-Integration-afde614a247e4b9da4731b2ace1115cd) new login option and setting it up for Personal Representative usage.
+⋅⋅\*\* This requires mapping rights to scope for service provider's client

 ## Development